Login Troubleshooting & FAQ

 If your organization has its own self-signed CA and certificates, you can add trusted certificates within Conduktor from the welcome screen.

 In some cases, enterprise network policies force the login callback form http to https.
 As a workaround it is possible to allow insecure localhost call in google chrome : chrome://flags/#allow-insecure-localhost

 conduktor.vmoptions in your Conduktor personal folder and add as many "-D" as you want (only -D, no -XX), to set them when Conduktor starts (only on startup, it's not taken into account after):

 - Linux: /home/<user>/.config/conduktor/conduktor.vmoptions (or XDG Config path if set)

 Failed to launch JVM

 On Windows, it's possible to get this error "Failed to launch JVM" in certain rare cases.

-Some softwares add them for their own need, but this is taken into account by all the Java program running on your system.
+Some software adds them for their own need, but this is taken into account by all the Java programs running on your system.
 This may be dangerous and causes issues (like here).